 Virtual Desktop Infrastructure (VDI) Platform: A Crucial Enabler of Hybrid Workplaces

 Over the years, overall IT infrastructure across organizations has transformed, and the recent global health event has only spurred the trend.
 The era of working in office cubicles – via company-issued systems – is fading away.
 Now, the near omnipresence of digital technologies and the availability of newer, more portable devices enable work from almost any location.
+However, deploying and maintaining all end-user devices at scale while catering to the fast-changing workforce needs is challenging.
+So, to be resilient, agile, and efficient in this context, businesses are gravitating toward virtual desktop infrastructure (VDI) to encourage remote data access to their workforces.

 This article briefly discusses Windows Virtual Desktop (WVD) in general, its working, types, and benefits.